PipedreamHQ/pipedream/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Pipedream
+about: Suggest an idea for this project
-title: "[FEATURE] "
+title: ''
-labels: enhancement
+labels: ''
 assignees: ''

 ---